 The MP3 file below is better quality than the streaming video above, and is a perfect candidate for listening to via a portable player (96 Kbps).
 The OGG file is the highest quality of all (128 KBps).
 You can download them both here:

-Post-Release AI Improvements in SUPREME COMMANDER 2 — Audio Mike Robbins, Alex J. Champandard Download MP3 or OGG
+Post-Release AI Improvements in SUPREME COMMANDER 2 — Audio Mike Robbins, Alex J. Champandard Download MP3

 The slides used for the presentation itself can be downloaded from here for further study: